Dasharo/docs/docs/unified/novacustom/features.md

 - Charging Mode - when the device is connected to a proper power adapter it is powered directly from the adapter.
 The battery will start charging only when the current charge falls below the lower charge threshold.
-When the upper threshold is achieved the battery is physically disconnected from the system and does not experience any excessive wear.
+When the upper threshold is achieved, the battery stops charging and no current is flowing through it, preventing excessive wear.
 If you are using the device like a desktop computer, having it constantly connected to the power adapter, consider lowering the charge thresholds to about 70-80%.
 By keeping the battery at a lower charge level the battery wear overtime can be reduced.